Anthony-Nolan/Atlas/README_Support.md

 Testing on a search with ~20,000 donor results (on a dataset of ~30M donors) indicates that, with a batch size of 250,000, a single search uses a peak of *roughly* 1.2GB.
 Of this, ~400Mb are used for cached reference data, and will therefore be a constant baseline rather than scaling with concurrent searches.
 This test case is expected to be a reasonable "worst-case" scenario for memory usage, in the a 30M donor test environment.

+### Matching requests appear to not be processing

+The matching algorithm has a high SQL timeout, as it's expected that expensive searches under high load can take a while to run.

+In the case of some transient database failures, connections will not be closed, and this timeout will be hit before the search fails.
+(One example of this is if the provisioned database is too small for the concurrent searches run on it.
+If this is the case, either the provisioned database must be increased in processing power, or the number of concurrent searches should be reduced - [see settings above for how to change this](#matching-algorithm-running-out-of-memory))

+This problem may manifest itself as follows:

+- A single search appears to have hung and is not read from the matching queue
+    - This will be the case if Atlas was not running at capacity when the transient failure occured.
+    - Without manual changes, the search will restart after the SQL timeout expires (approx. one hour)
+    - To expedite this, restart the matching algorithm function
+- No searches are read from the matching queue
+    - This will be the case if Atlas was running at capacity when the transient failure occured.
+    - Without manual changes, no searches will be processed until the SQL timeout expires (approx. one hour)
+    - To expedite this, restart the matching algorithm function

 ## MACs

 ### New MAC is showing as unrecognised